-The Shilla's picturesque perch atop a lofty hill, as well as the hotel's ornate traditional Korean roofs and sweeping driveway (not to mention convenient parking) are unusual for Korean luxury hotels, especially considering its prime location in downtown Seoul.
+The Shilla's picturesque perch atop a lofty hill, as well as the hotel's ornate traditional Korean roofs and sweeping driveway (not to mention convenient parking) are unusual for South Korean luxury hotels, especially considering its prime location in downtown Seoul.

 Shilla's personality shines throughout all nine hectares of parkland and its 465 rooms, and was appreciated by guests Bill Gates and former President George Bush, as well as Michael Jackson and Tom Cruise.

 Celebrity weddings and the society weddings of the season are often held here, so don't be too surprised if you see hordes of paparazzi and screaming fans on weekends.

 The Shilla Duty Free store, housed in a separate building next to the hotel, is also the best in Seoul, and carries the latest designs in luxury goods.

 Luxury and views at Park Hyatt Seoul.

 The Park Hyatt is all about understated, modern luxury, and makes for a perfect business trip.

 The hotel's personalized service and attention to quality and detail have clinched its unofficial "six-star" status among luxury hotels in Korea, making it one of the only luxe hotels in the affluent Gangnam area (south of the Han River), which is home to booming shopping and business districts.

 The distinctly masculine Timber House basement bar, which looks like a place Bruce Wayne or James Bond would come to unwind after a long day, offers some of the best cigars and live jazz in Seoul.